winfriedweis/winfriedweis/README.md

 💞️ I'm looking to collaborate and learn through innovative projects, particularly those that involve secure software design and development.
 I'm always eager to take on new challenges and grow my expertise.

 📫 Feel free to reach out to me on GitHub to discuss shared interests.
 I’m always excited to connect with like-minded individuals in the community.

-Check the Remnote Link for my Learning Data & Second Brain.